 Unfortunately, budget organizations still see NGOs as competitors rather than partners.
 Maybe in the future we will learn to work together, and, it must be admitted, there are some shifts, but they are small.
 That’s why now the information of the state institution is not shared”, says the interviewer.

-Another thing she thinks could help people who are out of work, looking for work, and people with less education in general is social skills training that teaches them how to live on a small salary, how to set their own agenda, avoid bad habits, present themselves to employers, etc.
+Another thing she thinks might help people who are out of work, looking for work, and people with less education in general is social skills training that teaches them how to live on a small salary, how to set their own agenda, avoid bad habits, present themselves to employers, etc.

 The experts who conducted the research also singled out such areas as increasing financial literacy, reducing financial anxiety, and improving emotional health.
 In order to teach them how to manage their finances better, experts advise such people to organize loan management consultations.

 Every fifth Lithuanian is “invisible”, because no one notices the weight and deep traces of their problems.
 Invisible People is a social project to help them be seen.
-You can find more about the project and the “invisibility” test here.
+You can find more regarding the project and the “invisibility” test here.

 The research was carried out by Riga University of Business, Arts and Technologies RISEBA, Tallinn University of Technology, Vytautas the Great University together with the Latvian research companies “Ex Novo” and “Motive Development”, with the help of the international company “IPF Digital”.